HeinrichHartmann/PrivacyAnalysisPaper/PrivacyImplementations.md

-# Privacy Protection Methods for GPS Data
+# Privacy Protection Methods for Sensor (GPS) Data

 ## General
 * Have a single point of data storage